-Their Myth Reasoning – Most of the beginning and intermediate preppers I’ve met believe that they will be defending their property against a horde of starving or otherwise malicious people, and prep accordingly.
+Their Myth Reasoning (not me talking/writing) – Most of the beginning and intermediate level preppers I’ve met believe that they will be defending their property against a horde of starving or otherwise malicious people, and they prep accordingly.
 It’s important to note that no one who has actually tried to defend themselves against a large group of determined assailants actually thinks it can be done.
-The math is pretty simple: the horde has numbers on its side, time on its side, and its determination probably matches yours.
-If a large group of people decide that you’ve got something they want, that’s all there is to it.
+The math is pretty simple: the horde has numbers on its side, time on its side, and its determination probably matches, in not exceeds, yours.
+If a large group of people decide that you’ve have something they want, that’s all there is to it.
 You can take a stand, but sooner or later, you’re going to run out of manpower, firepower, or sleep (or all three), and it’s all over.
 These aren’t slow-moving, unarmed, clumsy movie zombies who want to eat your brains – these are determined, smart people who are just trying to preserve their own lives, who can scale fences, create strategies, or simply overwhelm you with sheer numbers.
-This is why experienced preppers either live in the middle of nowhere or conceal that they are preppers.
-(By the way, the concealment strategy is a pretty limited one – how long do you think you can living in a community and conceal that you’re not starving while everyone else is starving?
-At that point, you can go right back to the horde problem.)
+This is why experienced preppers either live in a very remote location and/or conceal that they are preppers.

-My Opinion – #1 – This could absolutely NOT be a myth if you define “yourself” as a larger, more organized, better armed horde than the one attacking you.
-Even a decent sized group (6 – 15) would have problems against 30 of any horde.
-You can balance the odds a bit by communications (clear & secure), planning (clear mission/goals & well in advance), tactics (i.e. rings of defense, Immediate Action Drills), marksmanship, dependable weapons, defensible position, etc. But to think a family (say 4 – 6 members) can defend against a mob, NO WAY!
+My Opinion – This could absolutely NOT be a myth if you define “yourself” as a larger, more organized, better armed horde than the one attacking you.
+Even a decent sized group (6 – 15) would have problems against 30 people of any horde.
+You can balance the odds a bit by communications (clear & secure), planning (clear mission/goals & planning well in advance), tactics (i.e. rings of defense, Immediate Action Drills), marksmanship, dependable weapons, defensible position, etc. But to think a family (say 4 – 6 members) can defend against a mob/horde, NO WAY!
 At least not for long.
 So your horde has to be better prepared, better organized and more determined than the other guy’s horde.
-It also makes sense to have a Plan B. I would suggest a Plan A finding yourself in a community where preparedness is a way of life.
+It also makes sense to have a Plan B. I would suggest a Plan A finding yourself in a great community where preparedness and patriotism is a way of life.